xmlking/micro-starter-kit/docs/howto.md

   - using `Integration` in the test name.
   - checking if running under `-short` flag directive.

-  > Basically, the spec goes: "write all tests normally. if it is a long-running tests, or an integration test, follow this naming convention and check for `-short`"
+  Basically, the spec goes: "write all tests normally. if it is a long-running tests, or an integration test, follow this naming convention and check for `-short`"

-  > When we want to run our unit tests, we would use the -short flag, and omit it for running our integration tests or long running tests.
+  When we want to run our unit tests, we would use the -short flag, and omit it for running our integration tests or long running tests.

-  > Use `t.Errorf` `t.Logf` for logging. dont use `logrus` or default `log`
+  > Use `t.Errorf` `t.Logf` for logging. don't use `logrus` or default `log`

   ```bash
   # Run only Unit tests: